Overview: Woocommerce vs Shopify

-If you are just starting out, then it’s obvious that you will select the base plan of $29/month, but wait this is not the only cost that you have to pay while using Shopify.
+If you are just starting, then it’s obvious that you will select the base plan of $29/month, but wait this is not the only cost that you have to pay while using Shopify.

 There are much more costs included like the Shopify app subscription fees.
 If you are using any paid Shopify apps then you have to pay their subscription fees on the monthly basis.

-The other cost that hurts a lot of eCommerce merchants is the extra transaction fees of a maximum 2% that Shopify charges on every sale if you are using any third-party payment gateway like Stripe, 2Checkout, Braintree, etc. But, if you are using Shopify’s own payment gateway that is Shopify payments then this cost will be zero for you.
+The other cost that hurts a lot of eCommerce merchants is the extra transaction fees of a maximum of 2% that Shopify charges on every sale if you are using any third-party payment gateway like Stripe, 2Checkout, Braintree, etc. But, if you are using Shopify’s payment gateway which is Shopify payments then this cost will be zero for you.

 This extra transaction fee lowers down to 1% for the $79 Shopify plan and 0.5% for the $299 Shopify plan.

-If we talk about WooCommerce, the major cost included is of the hosting and if you have bought other services from your hosting provider like backup or security then it also adds up.
+If we talk about WooCommerce, the major cost included is of the hosting and if you have bought other services from your hosting providers like backup or security then it also adds up.

-Unlike Shopify most of the WordPress or WooCommerce plugins are available with the lifetime subscription plan.
+Unlike Shopify, most of the WordPress or WooCommerce plugins are available with a lifetime subscription plan.